 This paper uses individual flight data for U.S. domestic flights between 1995 and 2004.
-These data enable us to control for flight-specific characteristics.
-For example, since airport congestion tends to build throughout the day, we can control for the scheduled departure time of each flight.
-We normalize the scheduled departure time to a continuous variable ranging from 0 (midnight)
+These data enable us to control for flight-specific characteristics that influence flight delays.
+For example, since airport congestion tends to build throughout the day, we can control for the scheduled

-&lt;sup>14For an examination of flight cancellations see Rupp and Holmes (2006).
+20For an examination of flight cancellations see Rupp and Holmes (2006).

-&lt;sup>15We explored other measures of route competition, including indicator variables for routes served by small and large duopoly carriers.
+21We explored other measures of route competition, including indicator variables for routes served by small and large duopoly carriers.
 In comparison to the monopoly results, the findings were similar, however, the magnitude of the duopoly effects were smaller.
 These results are available upon request.

-&lt;sup>16In cases of missing airport weather data, we use the nearest weather reporting station within twenty-five miles.
+22In cases of missing airport weather data, we use the nearest weather reporting station within twenty-five miles.

-&lt;sup>17We would prefer to include both wind and snow, however, many weather stations fail to report these data.
+23We would prefer to include both wind and snow, however, many weather stations fail to report these data.

-to 1 (11:59 p.m.).
-In addition, we also control for the seating capacity of the aircraft since flight delays of larger aircraft typically affect more travelers than flight delays of smaller aircraft.
+departure time of each flight.
+We normalize the scheduled departure time to a continuous variable ranging from 0 (midnight) to 1 (11:59 p.m.).
+In addition, we control for aircraft seating capacity since flight delays of larger aircraft affect more travelers and hence cause greater passenger inconvenience.

-Airlines are profit maximizers.
 Since profitability figures are not available at the route level, we use route yield as a profit proxy.
 Carriers can increase revenues by offering more flights at attractive travel times at desirable airports.
-The cost, however, of overscheduling flights at peak travel times is increased airport congestion and hence more air travel delays.
+The cost, however, of over-scheduling flights at peak travel times is increased airport congestion and more delays.
 Flight delays impose costs on both the airline (aircraft operating costs, paying pilots and flight attendants) and passengers (value of passengers time).
-In fact, Morrison and Winston (2006a) estimate that the median cost of a flight delay is \$99 per minute when both airline and passenger costs are considered.
-Hence a carrier faces a complicated scheduling task of offering desirable travel times on popular routes while not over-burdening airport facilities.
+In fact, Morrison and Winston (2007b) estimate that the median cost (in 2000 dollars) of a flight delay is \$99 per minute when both airline and passenger costs are considered.
+Hence a carrier faces a complicated scheduling task of offering desirable travel times on popular routes while not overburdening airport facilities and creating longer delays.